 - Yu-Gi-Oh!: Dark Magician Girl sports this trope (while floating) during the Virtual World Arc in response to Crump being a jerk and a pervert.
 Despite being the franchise's unofficial Sex Symbol, she's able to pull this trope off due to how adorable her expression is.

-- Chivalry of a Failed Knight: Stella Vermillion does this during Ikki's match with the Hunter.
+- Chivalry of a Failed Knight: In the manga adaptation, Stella Vermillion does this during Ikki's match with the Hunter.
 After Ikki takes a few of the Hunter's blows, the spectators start to look down on him, thinking he doesn't have talent.
 Stella has none of it and calls them out on it for only getting by on their natural talent and not being able to appreciate the hard work Ikki's put into honing his skills.

 - In Act 1 Chapter 6 of Soul Eater: Troubled Souls, Claudia is described as assuming this pose ("Claudia stomped on the ground with one foot, both arms down, and her knuckles up") because her weapon meister, Caius, refuses to go shopping in Ireland after killing their target.
 Naturally, it's Played for Laughs.